Has anyone misplaced a renaissance? Say, a Germanic one, about two centuries old?

 From the end of the Baroque era and the death of Bach to the rise of Hitler in 1933, Germany was transformed from a poor relation among Western nations into a dominant intellectual and cultural force -- more creative and influential than France, Britain, Italy, Holland, and the United States.
 In the early decades of the twentieth century, German artists, writers, scholars, philosophers, scientists, and engineers were leading their freshly unified country to new and unimagined heights.
 By 1933, Germans had won more Nobel Prizes than any other nationals, and more than the British and Americans combined.
 Yet this remarkable genius was cut down in its prime by Adolf Hitler and his disastrous Third Reich—a brutal legacy that has overshadowed the nation's achievements ever since.

 Today, there are few Germans in the high ranks of our literary canon, and we don't learn much about Germany's intellectual past in school.
-But from the glory days of Prussia's political rise to the smelly depths of Adolf Hitler's bitter Third Reich, the Germanic countries gave us Gotthold Ephraim Lessing, Friedrich Schiller, Johann Wolfgang von Geothe, Freidrich Schelling, Georg Wilhelm Friedrich Hegel, Immanuel Kant, Heinrich Heine, Johann Gottfried Herder, Jacob Burckhardt, Karl Marx, Friedrich Engels, Friedrich Nietzsche, Sigmund Freud, Heinrich Schliemann, Thomas Mann, Albert Einstein (not to mention a few composers like Bach, Mozart and Beethoven, who set Schiller's verses to music in his Ninth Symphony).
+But between the glory days of Prussia's political rise and the psychotic painful years of Adolf Hitler's Third Reich, the Germanic countries gave us Gotthold Ephraim Lessing, Friedrich Schiller, Johann Wolfgang von Geothe, Freidrich Schelling, Georg Wilhelm Friedrich Hegel, Immanuel Kant, Heinrich Heine, Johann Gottfried Herder, Jacob Burckhardt, Karl Marx, Friedrich Engels, Friedrich Nietzsche, Sigmund Freud, Heinrich Schliemann, Thomas Mann, Albert Einstein (not to mention a few composers like Bach, Mozart and Beethoven, who set Schiller's verses to music in his Ninth Symphony).
 As Peter Watson notes in The German Genius, there were frequent breakouts of popular "German fever" at various places and times during the 18th and 19th centuries.
 Until Hitler, it was widely understood around the world that the German spirit was intellectual, idealistic and cultured to the core.

 Peter Watson's book has an ambitious goal, and often adopts a forceful and insistent tone, like a kid pulling on an arm: "Germans invented modern education -- see?
 Germans invented the study of history -- see?"
 It's also easy to question the book's chosen boundaries, or to get lost among the constantly shifting borders of Germany, Prussia, Austria and the Holy Roman Empire.
-It's never completely clear what "German" means, nor is it clear whether Jewish geniuses like Heine, Marx, Freud and Einstein can today be considered German, or representative in any way of a German spirit.
+It's never completely clear what "German" means, nor would most people today feel comfortable referring to Jewish geniuses like Heine, Marx, Freud and Einstein as German, though they all considered themselves proud representatives of the German spirit.

 But that's exactly where the important intellectual legacy of Germany's golden age gets lost -- in the transposition onto our post-World-War-II view of Germany, and in the dark knowledge of the militarism, repression and sadistic violence unleashed in the country's last war.
 But Geothe and Schiller and Kant were not Nazis.